asperan/git-up/README.md

 ```

 **Notes**
 * Absolute path are preferred, as relative path changes when changing working directory.
+* On the local side, the used branch is 'master', even if the remote has another name.